-The forthcoming GIA will provide for, a total net capacity of Control at the POI.
-If the Generating Facility is capable of exceeding these values, the IC shall be required to install, own and maintain a control limiting device or, alternatively, by means of configuring the Generating Facility's control
+The IC has requested, and the forthcoming GIA will provide for, a total net capacity of the POI.
+The Parties acknowledge that the Generating Facility has a total net capability that exceeds these values.
+Accordingly, the IC agrees to install, own, operate and maintain a control limiting device or, alternatively, by means of configuring the Generating Facility's control system to ensure the Generating Facility does not exceed the total net capacity provided under the GIA at POI.
+In addition, SCE may require the following: